magento/devdocs/guides/v1.0/migration/migration-tool-configure.md

 </tbody>
 </table>

-You can refer to <a href="MigrationToolInternalSpecification.pdf">Migration Tool Internal Specification</a> for more details.
+You can refer to <a href="{{ site.gdeurl }}migration/migration-tool-internal-spec.html"> Data Migration Tool Internal Specification</a> for more details.